abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 export default AllCharacters;
 ```

-And this is what your `App.js` should look like so far:
+And this is what your `App.jsx` should look like so far:

 ```jsx
 function App() {